suffolklibraries/wellbeing-conference/postponement/index.md

 The summit was due to have taken place on Monday 30 March at the University of Suffolk.

 The Coronavirus outbreak has resulted in speakers and delegates cancelling attendance.
-As the situation is developing and remains unclear, we have decided to postpone the summit until September 2020.
+As the situation is developing and remains unclear, we have decided to postpone the summit until **24 September 2020**.

-When we have a new date for the summit we’ll publish it here.
+**We’ll also be at a new venue: [The Atrium at Wherstead Park](http://whersteadpark.co.uk/the-atrium-for-events/).**

 We apologise for any inconvenience and disappointment this causes.